-In this interview, Azra Hajdarevic speaks passionately about their line of products, the power of small businesses to make an impact on the destructive practices of corporations, the heartbreaking impacts of pollution and the day to day actions that we can all take to contribute to the “big picture” of climate change reversal.
+We spoke with Terra &Co co-founder Azra Hajdarevic on their line of products, the power of small businesses, the impacts of pollution and the day to day actions we can all take to help reverse climate change.

 I recently took a class on environmental studies, and it was eye-opening and sobering.
 In terms of your business, what strategies are you using to fight climate change and promote sustainability?